 Count is a property and returns the current number of items in O(1).
 It works on an empty stack (returns 0) and never throws.

-Use Count whenever you'd otherwise be tempted to write stack.ToArray().Length.
+Use Count instead of stack.ToArray().Length.
 The property is O(1) and doesn't allocate.
-The ToArray approach is O(n) and allocates a fresh array just to read its length.
+The ToArray approach is O(n) and allocates a fresh array to read its length.

 Contains walks the internal array looking for an element equal to the argument.
 Equality is decided by EqualityComparer<T>.Default, which means Equals and GetHashCode for reference types and value equality for built-in value types.
 It returns as soon as it finds a match and is O(n) in the worst case.

 The search walks the array in iteration order (top to bottom).
-For a small stack it doesn't matter, but if you're calling Contains frequently on a large stack, it's a sign that the stack isn't the right data structure.
-A HashSet<T> gives you O(1) membership tests.
+For a small stack it doesn't matter, but frequent Contains calls on a large stack signal a mismatch between data structure and access pattern.
+A HashSet<T> provides O(1) membership tests.
 A stack is for ordered access, not for lookups.

-Cost: Contains is O(n).
+Contains is O(n).
 If membership tests are common, the data structure is probably wrong.
-Use a HashSet<T> for lookups, or maintain both a stack and a set if you genuinely need ordered LIFO with fast membership.
+Use a HashSet<T> for lookups, or maintain both a stack and a set when ordered LIFO with fast membership is genuinely needed.

 Clear removes every item.
 The count goes to zero, the internal array is reset (slots are set to default(T) so the garbage collector can reclaim referenced objects), and the capacity is preserved.
 It's O(n) because it has to clear the array slots.

 Clear leaves the stack ready for reuse.
-You don't have to throw away the object and allocate a new one to reset it.
+There's no need to throw away the object and allocate a new one to reset it.
 For long-lived stacks that go through cycles of fill and drain, calling Clear and continuing to push is cheaper than allocating a new stack each time.

 If T is a reference type, Clear matters for memory.
-Without it, the internal array might still hold references to objects you've logically removed (with Pop, the slot is cleared, but if you stopped popping partway, the slots still hold references).
+Without it, the internal array might still hold references to logically removed objects (with Pop, the slot is cleared, but stopping mid-pop leaves the remaining slots holding references).
 Clear walks the live portion and nulls everything out so the GC can collect those objects.

 Stack<T> is implemented as a dynamic array with a count.
 There's no linked list, no node allocation per push, no random pointers.
 The implementation looks roughly like this: